Bloody Roar (video game): Story and characters

-Development
+Development and release

 Bloody Roar was originally released as an arcade game titled Beastorizer in America, and was shown at the Electronic Entertainment Expo under the title.
 The visual design of the game was created by Mitsuakira Tatsuta (who also designed the characters of the game) and Shinsuke Yamakawa.
 The arcade soundtrack was composed by Atsuhiro Motoyama, Kenichi Koyano, Manabu Namiki, Hitoshi Sakimoto, Masaharu Iwata and Tomoko Miyagi, and published in 1997 by Wonder Spirits.
 The soundtrack of the PlayStation version was composed by Takayuki Negishi, who also would compose Bloody Roar 3.

+It was reiussed in North America as part of The Best range on October 14, 1999.
 Bloody Roar was re-released on the PlayStation Network in North America on August 20, 2009.